-Canadian artist Neil Hamelin finds his inspiration in telling stories of our heritage through the weathered wood, rust and flaking paint from our past.
-His acrylic paintings capture the feeling of forgotten stories and adventures told by the rusted metal of vehicles and battered hulls of ships long dis-remembered for their service.
+Canadian artist Neil Hamelin finds his inspiration telling stories of our heritage through the weathered wood and flaking paint that stand vestige to our past.
+His oil paintings capture the feeling of forgotten stories and adventures told through the rusty metal of vehicles, and battered wood of homesteads long dis-remembered.

 Email: firstname.lastname@example.org Tel: 778-388-8394

 I encourage you to subscribe to the site (subscribe button below) to receive the latest updates on shows and completed paintings.

 Latest Blog Posts VIEW ALL